 How it works

-Vulgarlang is an application for people who are completely new to conlanging and people who have been conlanging for a long time.
-It can quickly create a language for a story or role playing game without any input from the user, or it can be fully customized to produce a language that has every cool detail you’ve ever wanted!
+Vulgarlang is an application for complete newcomers to language creation, as well as people who have been conlanging for a long time.
+It can quickly create a language for a story or role playing game without any input from the user, or it can be fully customized to add every cool detail you’ve ever wanted!

 You may want to click Custom Phonemes to tell the generator which consonants and vowels you want your language to have: